 We would like to be able to get that same sort of information (how fast the curve rises or falls, velocity from distance) even if the graph is not a straight line.
-But what happens if we try to find the slope of a curve at a point, as in the figure below?
+But what happens if we try to find the slope of a curve, as in Figure 2?
 We need two points in order to determine the slope of a line.
 How can we find a slope of a curve, at just one point?

-The answer, as suggested in the figure, is to find the slope of the tangent line to the curve at that point.
+The answer, as suggested in Figure 2 is to find the slope of the tangent line to the curve at that point.
 Most of us have an intuitive idea of what a tangent line is.
 Unfortunately, "tangent line" is hard to define precisely.

-Definition: A secant line is a line between two points on a curve, as in the figure to the right.
+Definition: A secant line is a line between two points on a curve.